Welcome to Wopular's coverage of Middle East, United Nations.

-Middle East, United Nations that have been featured on main sections
+Middle East, United Nations | featured news

 The U.N. is deploring the rapidly deteriorating humanitarian situation in Syria and calling on authorities to grant "unhindered access" for aid workers.